AMWA-TV/nmos/docs/Technical Overview.md

 ![NMOS-Main-List](images/nmos-main-list.png)

 From there you can click on the entry in the "Name" column to go to the *rendered HTML documentation* for each Specification.
+Each Specification's "home page" contains a short introduction, typically including:

+- What does it do?
+- Why does it matter?
+- How does it work?

 To see the GitHub _repository_ that contains the source for the specification, click on the entry in the "Repository" column, or on "GITHUB" in the menu bar of the documentation.
 This takes you to the default git branch